Watch the Code of Ethics for Arkansas Educators video at https://www.youtube.com/watch?v=PxpYNnpe7JU&t=2s.

-The Code of Ethics for Arkansas Educators defines minimum standards of ethical conduct for all licensed educators.
+The Code of Ethics for Arkansas Educators defines minimum standards of ethical conduct for all educators.
 The State Board of Education approved the standards on September 1, 2008.
 The ADE Rules Governing the Code of Ethics for Arkansas Educators further define these standards and provides a process for investigating alleged violations.

 An educator maintains a professional relationship with each student, both in and outside the classroom.